Perineal Descent

 How Can You Prevent Perineal Descent?

-What Treatments are Available for Perineal Descent?
+What Surgical Treatments are Available for Perineal Descent?

 In terms of surgery, there are three main types of operations used to correct perineal descent, these include:

-- da Vinci Sacrocolpoperineopexy - A surgeon uses a robotic platform to assist in surgery.
+- Da Vinci Sacrocolpoperineopexy - A surgeon uses a robotic platform to assist in surgery.

 - Posterior vaginal mesh placement - Tissue that is weakened is brought together and supported with the use of transvaginal mesh.